insure logo

 Bad credit

-In some states, a homeowners’ insurance company can check your credit before it issues you a policy.
+In most states, a homeowners insurance company can check your credit before it issues you a policy.
 Although your credit won’t be the only factor the company considers, it can be an important one.
 In states that use credit-based insurance scoring, your credit score is one way the insurance company assesses your risk.
 Insurers’ historical data shows that policyholders with poor credit are more likely to file claims, making them a higher risk.

 Natural disasters, such as wildfires and hurricanes, make it more difficult for an insurance company to operate profitably.
-An insurance company can make a business decision to stop offering coverage in a particular state based on the increased risks.
+An insurance company can make a business decision to stop offering coverage in a particular state or area based on the increased risks.
 For homeowners in that state, the move may mean non-renewed policies.

 You’ve filed too many claims